Use LDAP Over SSL to Lock Down Active Directory Traffic

 To make LDAP traffic secure, you can use the Secure Sockets Layer/Transport Layer Security (SSL/TLS) protocols; this combination is referred to as LDAP over SSL -- or LDAPS.
 To ensure that no one else can read the traffic, SSL/TLS establishes an encrypted tunnel between an LDAP client and a Windows Domain Controller.

-To use LDAP over SSL with SafeConsole's Active Directory integration please follow the following steps (applies to version 5.0.4):
+To use LDAP over SSL with SafeConsole's Active Directory integration please follow the following steps (applies to version 5.0.4 and up):

-- Verify you can connect to your AD with normal LDAP connection on port 389.
-(This is optional but insures we have the proper login credentials and AD server hostname.
+- Verify you can connect to your AD with a normal LDAP connection on port 389.
+(This is optional but ensures we have the proper login credentials and AD server hostname).

 - Open "Command Prompt" with Administrator rights.

-- Stop SafeConsole service with command: net stop safeconsole
+- Stop SafeConsole service with the command: net stop safeconsole

 - Download your AD's Root CA certificate (x.509 formatted) to your desktop.